What is a drama school?

 What will you learn there?

 The most important aspect of what these institutions can offer to ‘would-be’ performers is that it allows a constant environment to develop their experience doing what they are setting out to become.
-Practise makes perfect and the school will look to build up your repertoire by pushing you across multiple disciplines consistently.
+Practise makes perfect and the center will look to build up your repertoire by pushing you across multiple disciplines consistently.
 The course that is offered will be full-time and among the most intense 3 years of your life.
 Respite is something that actors don’t necessarily have the luxury of having due to the competitive nature of the industry.
 This is made evidently clear from the workload and driving forces behind rehearsal to the eventual final assessment piece.
 This can be performed publicly so, there’s an emphasis on pressure and perfection which should follow any artist as they travel throughout life.

-An acting institute is a highly sought-after school and to be offered a place on the course is extremely tough, but that’s just the beginning.
+An acting institute is a highly sought-after institutions and to be offered a place on the course is extremely tough, but that’s just the beginning.
 As a matter of fact, choosing the right drama school is essential.

-The school will look to make you familiar with the history surrounding the art as it’s important to understand where the form has come from, where it’s been, who it’s affected and why we do what we do.
+The acting institute will look to make you familiar with the history surrounding the art as it’s important to understand where the form has come from, where it’s been, who it’s affected and why we do what we do.
 This should make you a more-rounded individual concerning what directors might be asking for and just in general as someone who practises the art.

 Developing your acting skills

 An academy has many years’ experience training actors from humble beginnings and making them into masters of their craft.
-Actually… Nobody has left school at the peak of what you can expect from them – but it does give you the mental capacity and initial tools to begin that odyssey.
+Actually… Nobody graduate at the peak of what you can expect from them – but it does give you the mental capacity and initial tools to begin that odyssey.
 The training will take you to the brink of how you perceive acting and who you are as a person.
 The idea being that it will erase your predisposed ideas surrounding who you are, so that you can begin afresh on stage as a new person.
 The ability to mould yourself into whatever enters your imagination without humility or pride is key to what acting institutes promote.